SHUYUAN66/COGS-118A-Final/README.md

 > clf.train([Train_sets])

 **BUGS**
-1. [SMV-AVL-LFT]: ValueError: y should be a 1d array, got an array of shape (3200, 12) instead.warnings.warn("Estimator fit failed.
-The score on this train-test"]
+1. " ValueError: y should be a 1d array, got an array of shape (3200, 12) instead.warnings.warn("Estimator fit failed.
+The score on this train-test") "
+    1. [SMV-AVL-LFT]:
+    2. []svm/nursery/APR
+    3. []svm/nursery/RMS
+    4.

 **Limitations NOW :**
 1. only suport 3 classifiers